Company suing Gulf Keystone has specialist litigant funding

-LONDON, Nov 21 (Reuters) - A company suing UK-listed oil explorer Gulf Keystone Petroleum is being funded by hedge funds which specialise in litigation finance and two brothers involved in shipping, a London court heard on Wednesday.
+LONDON (Reuters) - A company suing UK-listed oil explorer Gulf Keystone Petroleum (GKP.L) is being funded by hedge funds which specialize in litigation finance and two brothers involved in shipping, a London court heard on Wednesday.

 Gulf Keystone is locked in a battle to defend its ownership of giant oil fields in the Kurdistan region of Iraq after its former partner, a company called Excalibur, launched legal action claiming it is entitled to a stake of the assets.